 Pregnancy is one of the most exciting times — and one of the most important medical events — in any woman’s life.
 When you’re expecting a baby, you want an experienced, supportive practitioner who provides the kind of personal care that keeps you and your baby as healthy as possible.
-At Integrative Obstetrics, maternal-fetal medicine specialist Dr. Yaakov Abdelhak and board-certified nurse midwife Kristin Mallon are passionate about providing the best possible prenatal care.
-They serve moms-to-be from Jersey City, New Jersey.
+At Integrative Obstetrics & Mindful Midwifery, maternal-fetal medicine specialist Dr. Yaakov Abdelhak and board-certified nurse midwife Kristin Mallon are passionate about providing the best possible prenatal care.
+They serve moms-to-be from their office locations in Saddle River, Hackensack, and Jersey City, New Jersey.
 Call the office or book your appointment online today.

 A normal pregnancy lasts for 40 weeks, counting down from the first day of your last normal menstrual cycle.
 It’s separated into three trimesters that mark general stages of fetal development.